HISTORY.

 That same year also saw the completion of a refurbishment of the clubrooms.
 The new facilities offer modern amenities, enhancing the experience for players, members, and visitors, and underpinning the club's ambitions for the future.

 A distinctive feature of the Kettering Cricket Club is the iconic white picket fence encircling the Kettering Oval.
-Completed in 2014, it is made up of an impressive 3,500 pickets and stands as a proud symbol of the club’s identity and its picturesque grounds, often admired by players and spectators alike.
+Completed in 2014, it is made up of an impressive 3,500 pickets and stands as a proud symbol of the club’s identity and its picturesque ground, often admired by players, spectators and passersby.

 On the field, Kettering Cricket Club actively competes in the annual Indigenous round, fiercely contesting the Putalina Oyster Cove Shield against their longtime rivals, Snug.
-Currently the holders of the shield, the club’s participation in this match highlights its commitment to celebrating indigenous culture through sport.
+Snug are the current holders of the shield, the club’s participation in this match highlights its commitment to celebrating indigenous culture through sport.

 Disclaimer: All historical stats and records are based off the current and best knowledge, records and archives the club has access to.
 Some of the club’s past historical records were lost to a fire.